 - Reheat: Heat on the stovetop with a splash of extra liquid (water or coconut milk) to add back in the moisture and to avoid the rice burning the bottom of the pan.

-- Cover the pot with a lid and turn the heat to low.
-Let simmer for 17-20 minutes.
-Do not remove the lid while it's cooking.
+- Cover with a lid and reduce the heat to low.
+Simmer, without lifting the lid, for 17 to 20 minutes.

 Nutrition provided is an estimate.
 It will vary based on specific ingredients used.